Flags of Remembrance

 Romare Bearden Park — 300 S Church St, Charlotte, NC 28202

-WCNC’s Larry Sprinkle will open our 9/11 Ceremony with his personal story of injury and setback and his comeback — connected with local firefighters who were on the scene of his recent accident.
+WCNC’s Larry Sprinkle opened our 2017 9/11 Ceremony with his personal story of injury and setback and his comeback — connected with local firefighters who were on the scene of his recent accident.

 9/11 Flags of Remembrance Ceremony